vermontCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Intercepting lottery winnings

-Child support orders are enforced by the Office of Child Support (OCS), which is run by The Vermont Agency of Human Services (VAHS).
+Child support orders are enforced by the Office of Child Support (OCS), which is run by the Vermont Agency of Human Services (VAHS).
 VAHS and OCS are federally funded programs within the state of Vermont.
-The Vermont judiciary and Family Court also provide services for encoring child support payments in the form of legal penalties, such as jail time.
+The Vermont judiciary and Family Court also provide services for enforcing child support payments in the form of legal penalties, such as jail time.

-Is there a Vermont Statutes of Limitation on Child Support?
+Is there a Vermont Statute of Limitations on Child Support?

-The statute of limitations for child Support in Vermont states that non-custodial parents should pay child support until the child completes their secondary education.
-If the party does not pursue secondary education, the court will not enforce child support payments after the child reaches 18 years old.
+The statute of limitations for child support in Vermont states that non-custodial parents should pay child support until the child completes their secondary education.
+If the party does not pursue secondary education, the court may not enforce child support payments after the child turns 18.

 disclaimer